by Emilia Bourland, OTR, ECHM

 If this is a familiar scenario (or just one you’re dreading), you’ve probably thought about hiring a home care agency.
 But there are so many, and you’ve heard horror stories.
 How are you supposed to choose a good one?
-As a healthcare provider, industry insider (and fellow adult child), here are some key questions I would ask before choosing a home care agency:
+As a healthcare provider, industry insider (and fellow adult child), there are some key questions I would ask before choosing a home care agency.

 “Ann” was in her 80s, broke her hip from a fall, and subsequently required surgery.
-From the hospital she went to a skilled nursing facility for rehabilitation, then home upon discharge with non-medical home caregivers.
+From the hospital, she went to a skilled nursing facility for rehabilitation, then home upon discharge with non-medical home caregivers.
 Once home, Ann started to spend more time in bed.
-She began to have more problems with pain, incontinence, and even began to develop some wounds.
+She began to have more problems with pain, and incontinence and even began to develop some wounds.
 Ann’s family pushed for the caregivers to get her up more, but Ann was complex, and the caregivers weren’t equipped to manage her needs without healthcare support.
 Ann continued to decline and develop more problems.
-Eventually she landed back in the hospital with a series of cascading medical events leading to hospice.
+Eventually, she landed back in the hospital with a series of cascading medical events leading to hospice.